iitm-bs-es/c-programming-lab/Question-3/README.md

    * Final Count of Flags ON
    * Correctly counts the number of 1s in the final configuration.
    * Prints the count.

+# Help

+- Navigate to question in the terminal
+`cd /workspaces/c-programming-lab/Question-3/`
+- Compile the code
+`gcc main.c -o main`
+- Run the code
+`./main`